emrgen/carbon/doc/architecture/decisions/0001-eventmanager-should-handle-all-editor-events.md

 ## Context

-Editor is changes the document.
+Editor changes the document.
 The changes are driven by the user initiated events.

 ## Decision